TimothyYe/godns/README.md

 ### Webhook

-Webhook is another feature that GoDNS provides to deliver notifications to the other applications while the IP is changed.
+Webhook is another feature that GoDNS provides to deliver notifications to other applications while the IP is changed.
 GoDNS delivers a notification to the target URL via an HTTP `GET` or `POST` request.

 The configuration section `webhook` is used for customizing the webhook request.
 In general, there are 2 fields used for the webhook request:

-> - `url`: The target URL for sending webhook request.
+> - `url`: The target URL for sending webhook requests.
-> - `request_body`: The content for sending `POST` request, if this field is empty, a HTTP GET request will be sent instead of the HTTP POST request.
+> - `request_body`: The content for sending a `POST` request, if this field is empty, an HTTP GET request will be sent instead of the HTTP POST request.

 Available variables: